Gluconeogenesis

 • Requires specific enzymes that are not always available in sufficient quantities or activity

 The process of gluconeogenesis involves the conversion of specific non-carbohydrate substrates into glucose.
-The main precursors are lactate (produced by anaerobic glycolysis in muscles and red blood cells), amino acids (especially those classified as glucogenic, derived from protein breakdown), and glycerol (released from the breakdown of triglycerides in adipose tissue).
-Fatty acids, in general, cannot be directly converted into glucose in mammals, except for the glycerol portion of triglycerides.
+The main precursors are lactate (produced by anaerobic glycolysis in muscles and red blood cells), amino acids (especially those classified as glucogenic, derived from the breakdown of proteins), and glycerol (released from the breakdown of triglycerides in adipose tissue).
+Fatty acids generally cannot be directly converted into glucose in mammals, except for the glycerol portion of triglycerides.

 Glucose synthesis proceeds through a series of enzymatic reactions that effectively reverse the pathway of glycolysis, but with key differences.
 For example, pyruvate is converted to oxaloacetate and then to phosphoenolpyruvate, bypassing the irreversible step of pyruvate kinase.
-Glucose-6-phosphate is dephosphorylated to glucose by an enzyme called glucose-6-phosphatase, found primarily in the liver and kidneys.
-This mechanism allows the body to maintain a vital blood sugar reserve even when carbohydrate intake is limited and is crucial for long-term energy supply.
+Glucose-6-phosphate is dephosphorylated to glucose by an enzyme called glucose-6-phosphatase, which is primarily found in the liver and kidneys.
+This mechanism allows the body to maintain a vital blood sugar reserve, even when carbohydrate intake is limited, and is crucial for long-term energy provision.

-Intense training also leads to increased lactate production in muscles, which can be used by the liver as a precursor for gluconeogenesis (known as the Cori cycle), converting a potentially harmful metabolite back into a useful energy source.
+Intense training also leads to increased lactate production in muscles, which can be used by the liver as a precursor for gluconeogenesis (known as the Cori cycle), turning it into a source of energy.
 Furthermore, in athletes on low-carbohydrate diets, gluconeogenesis plays an even more significant role in maintaining energy levels.
 Although the primary energy sources in such diets are fats and ketone bodies, the brain and some other tissues still require a minimal amount of glucose, which is provided precisely through this process.
-Recommendations from the American College of Sports Medicine (ACSM) and the International Society of Sports Nutrition (ISSN) emphasize the importance of adequate carbohydrate intake (typically 3-10 g/kg body weight, depending on the load) to minimize protein breakdown for gluconeogenesis needs and optimize muscle recovery.
+Recommendations from the American College of Sports Medicine (ACSM) and the International Society of Sports Nutrition (ISSN) emphasize the importance of adequate carbohydrate intake (usually 3-10 g/kg body weight, depending on the load) to minimize protein breakdown for gluconeogenesis needs and optimize muscle recovery.

-In my work with Bulgarian athletes, I always emphasize that gluconeogenesis is not a primary energy source during intense training.
-It's more of an emergency mechanism that the body maintains, but you shouldn't rely on it to optimize your performance.
+When working with Bulgarian athletes, I always emphasize that gluconeogenesis is not a primary energy source during intense training.
+It is more of an emergency mechanism that the body maintains, but do not rely on it to optimize your performance.
 Focus on adequate carbohydrate intake to ensure you have fuel for your workouts.